pivotal/docs-tap/getting-started.md

      kapp -y deploy --app rmq-operator --file https://github.com/rabbitmq/cluster-operator/releases/download/v1.9.0/cluster-operator.yml
     ```

-2. Create a ClusterRole that grants read permissions to the ResourceClaim controller to the Service resources, in this case RabbitMQ.
+2. Create a ClusterRole that grants the ResourceClaim controller permission to get, list, and watch
+service resources, in this case RabbitMQ clusters.
 See the example below.

     ```yaml
     #resource-claims-rmq.yaml